What is MoCA?

 If anything’s flaky, jump straight to MoCA troubleshooting.

-- Dense walls make wireless mesh hops unreliable
+- Dense walls: plaster/brick/ductwork makes wireless hops unreliable.

-- You can’t (or don’t want to) run new Ethernet
+- No new Ethernet: you can’t (or don’t want to) run cable through finished walls.

 What you need (typical)